carpenjk/picture-tiles/README.md

 ## Overview
 This is a reusable component that displays a grid of pictures.
-This component uses styld-components and is enhanced by the [prop-x](https://github.com/carpenjk/prop-x) library to use responsive properties meaning property values may be provided as an array with a value for each breakpoint.
+This component uses styled-components and is enhanced by the [prop-x](https://github.com/carpenjk/prop-x) library to use responsive properties meaning property values may be provided as an array with a value for each breakpoint.

 ## Getting started